Harshal7797/Java-Trading_Application/README.md

   - `Service` : This component is knows as Business logic.
   - `Dao` : Data Access Object which handles
   - `SpringBoot: webservlet/TomCat and IoC`
   - `PSQL` - PostgrSQL, also know as postgres, is a free and open-source relational database management system `RDBMS`.
-It takes the information from DAO and store it into `PSQL` database.
+It takes the information from DAO and store it into `PSQL` database using DataSouce (JDBC Connection).
   - `IEX`  - Investors  Exchange is a stock exchange based in United States.
 For this Application we use `IEX Cloud` is a flexible financial data platform connecting a wide array of developers with curated financial data.
 It also offers an API service, allowing developers to query US and Canadian Stock Data.

 # Improvements
 - at least 5 improvements
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM1OTMxNTY1LDE0OTY1NzAzMjgsLTE4Mz
+eyJoaXN0b3J5IjpbMTY5NDgxMTI0Miw5MzU5MzE1NjUsMTQ5Nj
-E3NjQ3MjEsLTg1ODkyNTE4NiwtMTE2MTkxMTc2LDYwMTAzNzYx
+U3MDMyOCwtMTgzMTc2NDcyMSwtODU4OTI1MTg2LC0xMTYxOTEx
-OCwtMTk5NjQwMzE5MCwtMTg5NDY2OTc2NCwtMTAzODk2NTI5Ni
+NzYsNjAxMDM3NjE4LC0xOTk2NDAzMTkwLC0xODk0NjY5NzY0LC
-wtMTgzNTY3MjA3MCw4NTA2NjM5NTAsLTMwNTgyMjAzMiwxNzgw
+0xMDM4OTY1Mjk2LC0xODM1NjcyMDcwLDg1MDY2Mzk1MCwtMzA1
-Mjk4OTE0LDIwNDQwODQxLC0xOTAxMjI4OTg3LC01MDIwMDM4NF
+ODIyMDMyLDE3ODAyOTg5MTQsMjA0NDA4NDEsLTE5MDEyMjg5OD
-19
+csLTUwMjAwMzg0XX0=
 -->